Terms between 3 months and 5 years

 It's also worth pointing out that minimum balance limits often apply to term deposits.
 So even if you are only withdrawing a partial amount, if this reduces your account balance to below the minimum limit, your account could be automatically closed and the interest rate reduction could apply to the entire balance.

-If you need to withdraw money from a Commonwealth Bank term deposit before the end of the term, you will need to give the bank 31 days’ notice before you can withdraw all or part of your funds.
+If you need to withdraw money from a Commonwealth Bank term deposit before the end of the term, you will need to give the bank 31 days' notice.
 In addition to a $30 prepayment administration fee, you will also be hit with a prepayment adjustment.

-The prepayment adjustment applied to your account varies according to the percentage of the original term that has elapsed.
-The adjustment is calculated on the term deposit balance current as of the prepayment date.
+The prepayment interest adjustment applied to your account varies according to the percentage of the original term that has elapsed.
+The interest rate adjustment is calculated on the term deposit balance current as of the prepayment date.

 |Percentage of term elapsed||Adjustment to be applied|